CanHobby/RISC-V/README.md

 ### How to add this code to Moun River... (using my "clumsy")...

- - Create a separate directoy in your filesystem to be used as a "workspace" by Moun River.
+ 1).
+Create a separate directoy in your filesystem to be used as a "workspace" by Moun River.
- - Open Moun River specifyinh this new workspace - do not set to "default workspace".
+ 2).
+Open Moun River specifying this new workspace - do not set to "default workspace".
+     you may wish to set a theme at this point - Window->Preferences->General->Appearance to enable themeing and select dark theme.
+If you do change the defualt theme you will need to restart MRS.
- - Create a New Moun River project
+ 3 Create a New Moun River project - doing things in this order..
  - deselect "ARM Core"
- - select the CU family and the variant.
+ - select the MCU family and the variant.
  - go to top of the dialogue and add your project name..
  - click on FINISH
- - ....  here I normally go to Window->Preferences->General->Appearance  to enable themeing and select dark theme.
-     Apply and close...
-You will need to close the IDE and Restart it.

    The IDE will have set up a basic template which includes setting up the clock, delay functions and USART complete with printf.
-   Look under >User and you should find "main.c" - this is where things start...
+   Look under >User and you should find "main.c" - this is where things start...  you will probably want to replace this "main/c" with the one from my examples..

    Right Clicking on "User" should give yo the option add a Directory  ......
 TBCont'd